ff4j/ff4j/README.md

 - **Strategy-based Toggling:** Determine whether features are enabled by implementing custom predicates via the Strategy Pattern.
 Some, like White/Black lists ,Time-based, and Expression-based, are already provided.
 You can also connect to an external source like a Drools rule engine.

-- **AOP-driven Toggling:** Keeps your code clean and readable: use annotations to avoid nested if statements.
+- **AOP-driven Toggling:** Keep your code clean and readable: use annotations to avoid nested if statements.
 Thanks to Spring AOP target implementation is pick at runtime, and thus driven by feature statuses.

 - **Features Monitoring:** For each feature's execution, FF4j evaluates the predicate.
 Therefore it's possible to record events and metrics to compute nice dashboards, or draw curves for features usage over time.

 - **Audit Trail:** Each action (create, update, delete, toggles) can be traced and saved in the audit trail for troubleshooting.
 With permissions management (AuthorizationManager) it's possible to identify users.

 - **Web Console:**
 Administrate FF4j (including features and properties) with the web UI.
-Packaged as a servlet in the library you will expose it in your backend applications.
+Packaged as a servlet in the library, you will expose it in your backend applications.
 Almost 10 languages available.

 - **Wide choice of Databases** Our pride: we support 20+ database technologies to store your features, properties and events.
 Same business model, multiple implementations.
 Thanks to extension points, it's easy to build your own.

-- **Spring Boot Starter** Import the ff4j-spring-boot-starter dependency in your microservices to get the web console and REST API working immediately.
+- **Spring Boot Starter** Import the ff4j-spring-boot-starter dependency into your microservices to get the web console and REST API working immediately.
 (To be used for the backend app.
 Now compliant with Spring Boot 2x: 👉 SAMPLES

 - **REST Api** Operate FF4j through a WEB API.
-This is the best way to use FF4j with others languages, especially JavaScript frontends.
+This is the best way to use FF4j with others languages, especially when working with JavaScript front-ends.

 - **Properties (CMDB)** In addition to a feature's status you can store any property value to create properties you can change at runtime.
 It is integrated with most frameworks like Spring, Archaius, commons-config or Consul.